KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

     .set_layouts(&layouts);
 ```

-In our case we will create one descriptor set for each swap chain image, all with the same layout.
+In our case we will create one descriptor set for each swapchain image, all with the same layout.
 Unfortunately we do need all the copies of the layout because the next function expects an array matching the number of sets.

 Add an `AppData` field to hold the descriptor set handles: